Borrower's Rights and Responsibilities

 - Continue to meet basic eligibility requirements, maintain satisfactory academic progress (SAP), and complete your FAFSA annually, once you qualify for FSA.

-If you want additional information about your rights and responsibilities, the terms of loan repayment (including loan repayment schedules), the necessity of loan repayment and required loan exit counseling can use the link for the Department of Education.
+Visit the Department of Education website for more detailed information about your rights and responsibilities, the terms of loan repayment (including loan repayment schedules), the necessity of loan repayment, and required loan exit counseling.

-American Public University System has partnered with ECMC Solutions, a professional student loan counseling company.
+The university has partnered with ECMC Solutions to provide professional student loan counseling.

 - This is a free service for all students and alumni in federal loan repayment or who are in need of deferment/forbearance assistance.

 - If you have questions, comments, or concerns about repaying your student loan, ECMC Solutions has expert student loan advisors that are ready and willing to provide assistance.